karlek/wabisabi/README.md

 * Since the orbits reminds me of a circle; it could be possible to unravel the circle and convert them into sine-waves to create tones :D
     - Outer convex hull -> Radius (max, min (amplitude))
 * Test slices instead of fixed size arrays for runtime allocation of iterations and width/height.
+* Why does the coefficient seem to be capped at 1.37~?
 * More than 3 histograms?
     - Only makes sense with color spaces with more than 3 values such as cmyk?

+## Co-efficient

+The coefficient on the __real__ axis has two properties:

+* When larger than _1_ it twists into something looking like a set of armor.
+    - This then eventually twists into itself at around 1.37~ where it becomes only two specks of dust.
+    - It twists on two points towards the center.
+    - Try with values like: _1.01_.
+* When smaller than _1_ it works as a zoom.
+    - On which axis?
+Both real and imaginary?
+Or only real?
+Not sure.
+* When smaller than _0_ (-1.1 to 0) it spirals in on itself.
+    - It rotates on one point towards itself.

+The coefficient on the __imaginary__ axis has two properties:

+* When slightly larger than _1_ it makes the buddhabrot more ... ephemeral?
+Try with values like: _1.001_.
+* When smaller than _1_
+* When smaller than _0_ the right side of the brot becomes corrupted.
+Really cool!
+    - Try with values like: _-0.01_ and _-0.1_.
+    - With values like _-.5_ it looks like a sinking ship.

+Combining _both_ coefficient:

 ## Fun stuff